lenderpanel

 Recently asked questions about conveyancing in Cricklewood

-All was ready to move into my new home in Cricklewood next Tuesday.
-My solicitor now wants me to supply her with proof of content and building insurance for the property as he says that he has to check this in his capacity as lawyer for the bank.
-What risks does the mortgage company expect the insurance to cover?
+Due to move into my new home in Cricklewood next Monday.
+I have now been asked to send a copy of my building insurance schedule by my solicitor as he says that he has to check this in his capacity as lawyer for the lender.
+What risks does the lender expect the insurance to cover?

 Last updated